olets/zsh-abbr/README.md

 abbr [(--add | -a)] ABBREVIATION EXPANSION
 ```

 Add a new abbreviation.
-To add a global abbreviation, use **--global**.
-Otherwise, or if the **--universal** scope is used, the new abbreviation will be universal.
+To add a session abbreviation, use **--session**.
+Otherwise, or if the **--user** scope is used, the new abbreviation will be user.

 ```shell
 % abbr --add gcm git checkout master